Aug. 16, 2022

 Depression.
 Depression is a common problem in the elderly and manifests differently than in younger persons because older persons tend to mask the symptoms.
 Major depression in late life is associated with a remarkable increase in the number of brain imaging abnormalities such as cortical atrophy and leukoencephalopathy.
 Depression alone may lead to a decline of mental function with any neuropathology.

 Socio-economic status.
-A study has shown that higher socioeconomic status, defined by educational attainment and occupation, relates to the brain’s functional network organization and may be a protective factor against age-related brain decline (12).
+A study has shown that higher socioeconomic status, defined by educational attainment and occupation, relates to the brain’s functional network organization and may be a protective factor against age-related brain decline (13).
+Although education is linked to many advantageous outcomes in life, results from 2 large-scale studies totaling almost 4500 observations and over 2000 individuals provided no support for the hypothesis that higher education translates into slower rates of brain aging (47).

 Mild cognitive impairment.
 This concept has evolved in recognition of the fact that measurable memory deficits, more severe than can be accounted for by simple aging, are identified without functional decline and are required for a diagnosis of dementia.
 The prevalence of nondementia cognitive impairment increases with age, from 19.2% for people 65 to 74 years of age to 38% for people 85 years of age and older.
 Nondementia cognitive impairment is a major risk factor for later development of dementia.